 As the Chancellor finds himself under pressure because of his £43bn tax-cutting programme, it is understood that the Treasury is weighing up a number of options to tap banks for cash.
 These include scrapping the interest which the Bank of England pays on some deposits held by lenders – mainly high street banks including Lloyds, NatWest and HSBC.
 Dr Alfred Duncan, explains why now is not the time to weaken the effectiveness of monetary policy.

-‘The Treasury is reportedly investigating the removal of interest payments on bank reserves as a measure to raise revenue.
+‘As the Chancellor finds himself under pressure because of his £43bn tax-cutting programme, it is understood that the Treasury is weighing up a ‘The Treasury is reportedly investigating the removal of interest payments on bank reserves as a measure to raise revenue.
 This measure would make monetary policy more difficult to implement, could worsen economic growth, and wouldn’t necessarily bolster public finances.

 ‘High street banks hold reserves accounts at the Bank of England which they use to settle payments and manage cash flow.
 These reserve accounts earn a small amount of interest, the Bank of England base rate minus a small spread.
 The Bank of England started paying interest on reserve accounts prior to the Global Financial Crisis, at the time following other central banks in other advanced economies.